 Vice President of Environment & Safety, Coca-Cola North America

 Member of the Board since May 2020.
-Mr. Karas is the Vice President of Environment & Sustainability for Coca-Cola North America.
-With more than 25 years of experience as an Environment, Health and Safety professional, Mr. Karas has led Coca-Cola North America’s environmental efforts focused on water stewardship, climate protection and energy efficiency, packaging and recycling, and sustainable agriculture.
-Mr. Karas’ team is also responsible for developing the strategy and plans to help Coca-Cola achieve its global goal to collect and recycle a bottle or aluminum can for every one sold globally by 2030.
-In addition, Mr. Karas’ team works with NGO partners and local governments to improve access to recycling and bring innovative solutions to the marketplace that will help drive a circular economy.
+Mr. Karas recently retired as the Vice President of Environment & Sustainability for Coca-Cola North America.
+With more than 25 years of experience as an Environment, Health and Safety professional, Mr. Karas led Coca-Cola North America’s environmental efforts focused on water stewardship, climate protection and energy efficiency, packaging and recycling, and sustainable agriculture.
+Mr. Karas’ team was also responsible for developing the strategy and plans to help Coca-Cola achieve its global goal to collect and recycle a bottle or aluminum can for every one sold globally by 2030.
+In addition, Mr. Karas’ team worked with NGO partners and local governments to improve access to recycling and bring innovative solutions to the marketplace and helping drive a circular economy.

 Senior Manager of Sustainability, Amazon.com

 Member of the Board since August 2018.
 Ms. Kietzer is the Senior Manager of Sustainability at Amazon.com where she manages the Circular Economy and Customer Engagement on Amazon’s Worldwide Sustainability team.
 Utilizing Amazon’s scale, speed and innovation, her team focuses on key social and environmental initiatives across all of Amazon’s business areas globally.
 Areas of focus for her team are Circular Economy, covering landfill diversion and eWaste, stakeholder and employee engagement, and disclosure and sustainability strategy and measurement.
 Ms. Kietzer has over 15 years of experience at Amazon previously working in packaging, payments, digital products, and operations.